KyleM157/jettywatch/index.markdown

 | 12:21  | L      |          0.18 |
 | 18:31  | H      |          5.41 |

 Very similar to Saturday.
 Looks fun.
+I'd expect this to drop some through the week.
+Personally, I'd expect waist high surf or so.

 Notes: Too far out for a high confidence forecast